NavodPeiris/PhotoLab/README.md

 docker build -t superres .
    - this will build the docker image

-to run the docker image, run the following command:
+to create container from image, run the following command:

 docker run -p 8000:8000 --name superres-api superres